oreillymedia/thebe/README.md

 will make each `pre` tag with class `cool` runnable, and will try to connect with an ipython notebook server running locally at the ipython notebook default address and port.

+### Override with Query String
+Because the url of your notebook or tmpnb server may change quite often during development, you can override the `url` and `tmpnb_mode` options that are set when thebe is instatiated (as above) by adding them as query strings to page location where thebe is being used.
+For instance, if you're serving the `index.html` in this directory at `localhost:8000`, changing that to `localhost:8000?url=https://tmp38.tmpnb.org` will cause thebe to use `https://tmp38.tmpnb.org` rather than the options passed when thebe was instantiated. _This is only for debugging and should not be used for production_.

 ## Terminal Mode

 Thebe now includes terminal functionality, via termjs.
 To run a terminal in the browser, make sure you only have one instance of the selector (which defaults to `pre[data-executable]`) and set `terminal_mode` to true.
 Now, clicking on the element will connect and launch a terminal.